lleonesouza/higia-robots/README.md

 [Typescript](https://www.typescriptlang.org/) + [Express](https://expressjs.com/) + [MongoDb](https://www.mongodb.com/) (hosted on mongolab)

-## Cleaner one

-The Cleaner One combine UV-C light with Nodemcu processor to destroy particles virus, bacteria and fungus in the floor.
-In this way, you can keep your envirtonmonet away of contamants

 ## How it's work

 Use a app to interface with the robot